 Marketing Automation Software

 There are several email automation tools out there, such as Vision6 and MailChimp for email, SocialOomph and HootSuite for social media.
-Whilst these tools are quite easy to manage separately, the huge challenge is keeping these separate marketing channels aligned and the databases synched.
-Its hugely more economical and time efficient for you to use a complete marketing automation software package that combines email marketing, social networking, SEO, workflows and analytics capabilities, and so on, such as HubSpot.
+Whilst these tools are quite easy to manage separately, the huge challenge is keeping these separate marketing channels aligned and the databases synced.
+Its hugely more economical and time-efficient for you to use a complete marketing automation software package that combines email marketing, social networking, SEO, workflows and analytics capabilities, and so on, such as HubSpot.

 Cost: Between $200 – $800 a month, plus several thousand dollars in setup and training costs (unless you use a Hubspot partner) – Based on HubSpot plans